 (4) a. anche a'. ne anche

 b. pure b'. ne ppure

-ʻalso, too' 'neither/not even'
+'also, too' 'neither/not even'1

-As (3) above illustrates, anche/pure are licensed in positive contexts, whereas their negative counterparts behave like strong negative polarity items (NPIs), and need to be licensed by an anti-veridical operator (Giannakidou 1997, 2002), e.g. the sentential negation, non, in (3b).
-Alternatively, they must be focus-fronted, (5), as is typical for the non-strict NC pattern of MI (Longobardi 1991, Zanuttini 1997, Herburger 2001, Zeijlstra 2004, Poletto 2014).
+As (3) above illustrates, anche/pure are licensed in positive contexts, whereas their negative counterparts behave like strong negative polarity items (NPIs), and need to be licensed by an anti-veridical operator (Giannakidou 1997, 2002), e.g. the sentential

+I. MI has another negative additive, i.e. nemmeno 'neither/not even', which could also be focus-fronted on a par with neanche and neppure in (5), but which does not behave the same way as neanche and neppure in (4a') and (4b'), because its positive counterpart meno does not mean 'also, too' but 'less', and is found in comparatives. negation, non, in (3b).
+Alternatively, they must be focus-fronted, (5), as is typical for the non-strict NC pattern of MI (Longobardi 1991, Zanuttini 1997, Herburger 2001, Zeijlstra 2004, Poletto 2014).2

-(5) Neanche/neppure Pietro ho visto alla festa neither/not.even Peter have.1SG seen to.the party 'I haven't seen even Peter at the party'
+(5) Neanche/neppure Pietro ho visto alla festa neither/not.even Peter have.ISG seen to.the party "I haven't seen even Peter at the party"

-Although the element pure in (4b) can have an additive meaning, on a par with anche, it can also be used in various other contexts as a modal particle, (6), for which reason we leave it out from the present study and concentrate on anche, which does not display any modal value.3; 4
+Although the element pure in (4b) can have an additive meaning, on a par with anche, it can also be used in various other contexts as a modal particle, (6), for which reason we leave it out from the present study and concentrate on anche, which does not display any modal value.3

-(6) Prendi pure un po' di torta take PRT a bit of cake '(Feel free to) take a bit of cake'
+(6) Prendi pure un po' di torta take PRT a bit of cake "(Feel free to) take a bit of cake"

-In addition to the additives listed in (4), MI may also employ other markers that generally have an aspectual/temporal reading, as additives, in some special contexts.
+In addition to the additives listed in (4), MI may also employ other markers that generally have an aspectual reading, as additives, in some special contexts.
 This is the case of ancora (= 'still/yet'), which is arguably etymologically related to anche (see section 4).
-See the difference between the aspectual/temporal and the additive meaning of ancora in (7a) and (7b) respectively.
+See the difference between the aspectual and the additive meaning of ancora in (7a) and (7b) respectively.

-(7) a.
-Pietro sta ancora ballando Peter AUX.PROG still dancing 'Peter is still dancing'
+- (7) a.
+Pietro sta ancora ballando Peter AUX.PROG still dancing "Peter is still dancing" - b.
+Prendo ancora caffe take.ISG yet coffee "I'll have more coffee"